Published: March 17, 2017 | Updated: November 8, 2019 | Posted by: Moneymax | Car Insurance

 Whenever you purchase a car, you’re required by law to get car insurance.
 The required policy is called the Compulsory Third-Party Liability cover, and this generally helps out by providing protection for third parties involved in case of an accident.
 This is necessary in order for you to be able to register your car.

 The thing is, there’s a misconception that the CTPL is enough when it comes to protecting your car.
 It’s not.
 There are more reasons why Pinoys ignore insurance than a misconception regarding one cover, and here’s a look at some of those other reasons.

 Did you know that the Philippine National Police-High Patrol Group (PNP

-Filipinos have been brought up to believe that everything happens for a reason, and a myriad other myths that stem from the general culture.
-A glaring example of which is that female drivers are less competent on the road - which is blatantly sexist, but also somewhat hard-coded into the male populace.
+Filipinos have been brought up to believe that everything happens for a reason and myriad other myths that stem from the general culture.
+A glaring example of which is those female drivers are less competent on the road – which is blatantly sexist, but also somewhat hard-coded into the male populace.